 FNS waives food service management company (FSMC) contracts duration requirements for all state agencies, school food authorities, and Summer Food Service Program (SFSP) sponsors.
 FSMC contracts that may expire by or around June 30, 2020 may be extended through school year 2020-21 (June 30, 2021).

 Select from the following list to see all COVID-19 waivers issued for your state in child nutrition programs.

 District of Columbia

 - Nationwide Waiver of Food Service Management Contract Duration in the National School Lunch Program and Summer Food Service Program

-DATE: April 24, 2020 CODE: COVID–19: Child Nutrition Response # 19 SUBJECT: Nationwide Waiver of Food Service Management Contract Duration in the National School Lunch Program and Summer Food Service Program TO:
+DATE: April 24, 2020 CODE: COVID–19: Child Nutrition Response # 19 SUBJECT: Nationwide Waiver of Food Service Management Contract Duration in the National School Lunch Program and Summer Food Service Program1 TO: Regional Directors

 Special Nutrition Programs

 As authorized by section 2202(a) of the Families First Coronavirus Response Act (the Act) (PL 116-127), Food and Nutrition Service (FNS) waives: